This is an overview and guide on installing the Ally X battery into your OG Ally. Asus has added an enable circuit to the Ally X battery.

 • In order for the new battery to fit we had to make some minor adjustments to the back paddles.
 This will require you to have a set of paddles printed or you can print them yourself.
 We plan to offer two stl’s to pick from on YesItsKira’s thingyverse.

-• remove the existing paddles from your original back panel, be sure to be VERY careful as the screws are easy to strip
+• Remove the existing paddles from your original back panel, be sure to be VERY careful as the screws are easy to strip

-• install the printed paddles with the screw and springs from your original paddles into the printed back panel
+• Install the printed paddles with the screw and springs from your original paddles into the printed back panel

-Installing the battery and printed pack panel
+Installing the battery and printed back panel

 • Remove back panel